 In the meantime, public will continue to have access to the adjacent large forest reserve park, Taman Persekutuan Bukit Kiara, measuring approximately 350 acres with many plant and animal species preserved in their natural habitat.

-- Increasing more lightings to create a safer environment for park users
+- Installing additional lightings to create a safer park environment

 - Resurfacing the jogging track